US Defence Secretary Austin appreciates Indian Navy's role in anti-piracy ops | Law-Order

 ''Both Ministers briefly discussed a range of bilateral, regional security and defence cooperation issues,'' it said.

 ''The two ministers discussed ways and means to implement the India-US defence cooperation roadmap which was concluded last year.
-Other defence industrial cooperation issues such as repair of US naval ships in Indian shipyards were also briefly discussed,'' the ministry said.
+Other defence industrial cooperation issues such as repair of US naval ships in Indian shipyards were also briefly discussed,'' he said.

+The readout by the US said Singh and Austin lauded progress on bilateral defence initiatives following the fifth annual US-India 2+2 ministerial dialogue in November.

+''The two officials lauded progress on bilateral defense initiatives following the Fifth Annual US-India 2+2 Ministerial Dialogue in November 2023, including US support for India's military modernisation, initiatives to drive forward the US-India roadmap for Defence Industrial Cooperation, strengthening maritime domain awareness in the Indian Ocean Region, and India's support for the rule of law in the Arabian Sea and adjacent waterways,'' it said.

 The India-US defence cooperation has been on an upswing in the last few years.